zled/sql-docs.it-it/docs/connect/jdbc/reference/execute-method-java-lang-string-int.md

 ## <a name="exceptions"></a>Eccezioni
 [SQLServerException](./sqlserverexception-class.md)

-## <a name="remarks"></a>Osservazioni
+## <a name="remarks"></a>Remarks
-Questo metodo execute viene specificato dal metodo execute nell'interfaccia Java.SQL.
-Statement.
+Questo metodo execute viene specificato dal metodo execute dell'interfaccia Statement.

 ## <a name="see-also"></a>Vedere anche